37taichi/furima_28366/README.md

 | item_id | integer | null: false |

 ## Association
-- belongs_to :users
+- belongs_to :user
-- belongs_to :items
+- belongs_to :item
 - has_one :address